jrdnbrkfld/git-out/README.md

 #### Frequent Visitor Goals
 * As a Frequent user, I want to clearly see how my choices are impacting the outcome of the game.
 #### Returning Visitor Goals
-* As a Returning user, I want to be able to return to see if I can beat the computer again or for the first time.
+* As a Returning user, I want to be able to play again to try for a different outcome.

 ## Design
 #### Color Scheme